-In the case of residential evictions, most tenants are provided with are three-day notices.
+In the case of residential rental property evictions, most tenants are provided with are three-day notices.
 However, if your lease stipulates that longer notice than that must be given, then you have to abide by what's in your lease.

 An important aspect of the law that recently changed in California is that the required amount of notice for eviction is now three business days.
 Days that fall on weekends or holidays aren't counted.